Nasdanika/server-side-java-development-for-innovators/chapter-0-setup/application-projects-overview/README.md

 ![target](target.png)

 Target project contains target definition which was used to set up a target platform.
-The target definition can also be used during the build by adding it to the list of modules to the aggregator pom.xml
+The target definition can also be used during the build by adding it to the list of modules to the aggregator pom.xml and un-commenting ``<target> ... </target>`` section in the parent pom.xml.

 ## org.nasdanika.bank.tests
 ![tests](tests.png)